NaspoDev/Learning-Projects-IntelliJ/DesignPatterns/README.md

 Example:\
 Usb Cable can plug into a USB port, but a microUSB cable cannot.
 You can use an adapter to make them work together.

+### Facade
+A structural pattern that provides a simplified interface to a complex system.

+Example:\
+We can create an OrderFacade class that has a `createOrder()` method.
+When this method is called, it will call/run all the other necessary logic to actually create an order.
+Like `Waiter.writeOrder()`, `Waiter.sendToKitchen()`, `Chef.cookOrder()`, etc...

+Example #2:\
+Another example could be HTTP apis that abstract away the complexity of making HTTP requests.\
+Like javascript's built-in `fetch()` API.

+Example #3:\
+ArrayLists in Java.
+They are a facade for arrays.
+You can add, remove, get elements easily, but under the hood it's an actual array.
+It's resizing the array, shifting elements, etc...